ciscoheat/superforms-web/src/routes/crud/+page.md

 1. ???
 1. `GOTO 1`

-Because you can send the data model directly to the `superValidate` function and thereby use it in a form, it becomes quite easy to implement the above steps.
+Because you can send the data model directly to the `superValidate` function and have the form populated directly, it becomes quite easy to implement the above steps.

 ## Getting started